 - Versatile: use your favorite add-ins like dark chocolate chips, cranberries, or pumpkin seeds.

 - Taste and texture: the best fall flavors - warm cozy flavors that make your house smell like pumpkin spice heaven!
-This healthy pumpkin bread is super moist, tender, soft, slightly dense yet fluffy.
+This wholesome pumpkin bread is super moist, tender, soft, slightly dense yet fluffy.

 - I use certified gluten-free oat flour for a gluten-free option.
 I have not tested the recipe with coconut flour or a gluten-free flour blend.